-The steps below outline the process one needs to take in order to challenge an item on a credit report:
+The steps below outline the process one needs to take to challenge an item on a credit report.

-It’s recommended that a consumer obtain their credit report prior to applying for a major loan (such as a mortgage), taking steps to repair their credit, or after being denied credit.
+It’s recommended that a consumer obtain their credit report before applying for a major loan (such as a mortgage), taking steps to repair their credit, or after being denied credit.
 All citizens have the right to obtain one (1) free credit report a year from the three (3) of the major credit reporting bureaus.
-To obtain the report(s), go to AnnualCreditReport.com and click “Request your credit reports”.
+To obtain the report(s), go to AnnualCreditReport.com and click “Request your free credit reports.”

-- Debt/foreclosures/bankruptcies that are older than seven (7) years; and
+- Debt/foreclosures/bankruptcies that are older than seven (7) years.

 - Debt that’s already been paid off.

-If the debt is questionable whatsoever, it’s in the best interests of the consumer to report it, as there are no consequences or penalties for doing so.
+If the debt is in any way questionable, it’s in the consumer’s best interests to report it, as there are no consequences or penalties for doing so.